Air Purifiers vs. UV Lights: What’s Right for My Needs?

 - Clean the air in your entire home

-If you decide a UV germicidal light is beneficial for your home, talk with one of our indoor air quality Experts today.
-We can walk you through the best combination of products based on your HVAC equipment and indoor air quality needs.
-Remember, you should still use an HVAC air filtration system to dust, pollen and pet dander since UV lights can’t affect inorganic allergens.
-To learn more about different air cleaning methods, or to schedule a free home health consultation, call us at 587-404-0790 today!
+If you believe a UV germicidal light is beneficial for your home, discuss it with one of our indoor air quality specialists today.
+We can suggest the ideal combination of systems based on your HVAC equipment and indoor air quality needs.
+Keep in mind, you should still use an HVAC air filtration system to remove dust, pollen and pet dander since UV lights can’t affect non-living allergens.
+To learn more about these air cleaning methods, or to request a free home health consultation, call us at 204-800-0613 today!